 After all, if you want to accumulate the ideal net worth of $10 million for retirement, it takes investing in winners to help you get there!

 Thinking About Investment Arbitrage Opportunities

 Ever since publishing my post on getting rich by predicting the future, I’ve been trying to think of more money making ideas.
-After all, it’s much better making tons of money from an investment than working for a living so you can relax, avoid rush hour traffic, spend time with your kids, travel, exercise, buy anything you want, and live a longer and happier life!
+After all, it’s much better making tons of money from an investment than working for a living.
+This way, you can relax, avoid rush hour traffic, spend time with your kids, travel, exercise, buy anything you want, and live a longer and happier life!

-One of my largest financial regrets was not buying Seattle and Portland area property over the past 10 years.
+One of my largest financial regrets was not buying Seattle and Portland area property between 2001 – 2012, while I was working in finance.
 I had been consistently visiting both cities every quarter to see clients from 2001 – 2011 and marveled at how much cheaper their real estate prices were compared to San Francisco’s.